 In December 2011, construction began on the Chlorine Dioxide Treatment Facility.
 This $5 million project, completed in early 2013, lessens the formation of chlorinated disinfection by-products, as required by EPA’s Stage 2 Disinfectants and Disinfection By-products Rule.
 In August 2015, the District began construction of two, 2-megawatt diesel powered generators.
 This $5.4 million project, completed in 2016, provides emergency back-up power for a 20-year planning period.
 In 2017, crews completed a new surge tank installation in the District’s Treated Water Pump Station at a cost of $357,843.
 The additional surge tank protection was needed for the city of Fayetteville’s pumps and pipelines to protect against pressure surges.
 With the surge tank online, the maximum allowable flow to Fayetteville has increased from 30.2 MGD to 41 MGD.
 This capacity is projected to meet the daily demands of Fayetteville through 2032.

-Click here for the Nov.
-2015 Master Plan Study Executive Summary
+Click here for the February 2020 Master Plan Demand and Transmission Capacity Update

 Capital Improvement Plan Project Summary